benburwell/overhead/README.md

 ## How to use it

-Copy `.env-sample` to `.env` and then fill in your Firehose credentials and the location you're interested in.
+Edit `overhead.toml` by filling in your Firehose credentials and the location you're interested in.

-Then run `make run`.
+Then run `go build` and then `./overhead`.